 Go see Eugene’s contemporary artist groups, who are hanging on and mounting shows somehow.
 Because we lack a physical art center in Eugene to offer regular exhibits, you must go online and join their mailing lists to find out times and locations: Eugene Contemporary Art, Tropical Contemporary, Ditch Projects, BRIDGE Exhibitions, ArtCity, Gray Space Project, Harmonic Laboratory.

 So what’s wrong with hippie art and landscapes?
-Nothing, it’s just not contemporary.
-Consider that our perception is molded and contoured by the place we live, and an evolving world demands our evolving perception.
+Nothing, they’re just not contemporary.
+Consider if you will, that the place we live molds and contours our perception and an evolving world demands our evolving powers of perception.